 The Board shall consist of ten members.

-Three members in order of priority shall be elected by and from among the employees of the Company.
-The members shall be elected for two years at a time.
-At least one member are up for election each year.
+Three members with two deputies in order of priority shall be elected by and from among the employees of the Company.
+The members and deputy members shall be elected for two years at a time.
+At least one member and deputy are up for election each year.
 Both genders shall be represented.

 Article 2-6 Meetings of the Board